 18. Coastal Carolina

 With Grayson McCall back to direct Coastal Carolina’s offense, coach Jamey Chadwell’s team will make another run at being the top-ranked Group of 5 team in 2021.
 The Chanticleers are coming off their best season at the FBS level and just missed out on a perfect 12-0 record after an overtime defeat to Liberty in the Cure Bowl.
 McCall averaged 277.9 total yards a game and accounted for 33 overall scores while directing an offense that averaged 6.7 yards per snap.
 The sophomore will have his two favorite receiving options – wide receivers Jaivon Heiligh and tight end Isaiah Likely – back for 2021, but leading rusher CJ Marable (887 yards) is off to the NFL.
 Reese White and Shermari Jones combined for 172 carries in ’20 and should take on a bigger role next fall.
-The offensive line features three seniors, but guard Trey Carter is coming back, and the other two players could take advantage of the extra year of eligibility and return for ’21.
+A veteran offensive line will provide plenty of protection for McCall and clear the way for whichever running back ends up getting the bulk of the work.
 Chadwell’s offense gets most of the attention, but the defense shouldn’t be overlooked.
 The Chanticleers allowed just 20.3 points a game after allowing 30.7 in 2019.
 Although end Tarron Jackson (8.5 sacks) is off to the next level, there are enough pieces coming back in the way of seniors with an extra year of eligibility and underclassmen ready to step up into more playing time to help this unit continue to progress.
 Coastal Carolina misses Louisiana in conference play and faces a manageable non-conference slate with Kansas coming to Brooks Stadium.

 The year 1969 was the last time Indiana started a season ranked in the Associated Press Top 25 poll.
 It’s safe to assume that streak ends under coach Tom Allen in 2021.
 The Hoosiers finished 6-2 in the abbreviated ’20 season, with the only loss in Big Ten play coming by seven at Ohio State.
 How high Indiana climbs in the rankings will hinge on how healthy quarterback Michael Penix Jr. is.
 The Florida native has suffered a season-ending injury in three consecutive years, but when healthy, he’s one of the top quarterbacks in the conference.
 If Penix is limited early, the Hoosiers have a good backup in Jack Tuttle.
 Receiver Whop Philyor is headed to the NFL, but Ty Fryfogle (19.5 ypc), Miles Marshall and tight end Peyton Hendershot are back.
-Running back Stevie Scott returns after scoring 10 rushing scores in ’20.
+Stevie Scott leaves a void at running back after recording 10 rushing scores in ’20.
 Also, a line that allowed only 10 sacks will return largely intact.
 While there’s some serious firepower on this side of the ball, Indiana does need more consistency after averaging only 5.1 yards per snap.
 The Hoosiers limited opposing teams to just 20.3 points a game and it wouldn’t be surprising to see the defense perform even better in 2021.
-This unit returns largely intact and features All-Big Ten performers in linebacker Micah McFadden, safety Jamar Johnson and cornerbacks Jaylin Williams and Tiawan Mullen.
-Indiana will have a new play-caller after defensive coordinator Kane Wommack left to be the head coach at South Alabama.
+This unit returns largely intact and features All-Big Ten performers in linebacker Micah McFadden and cornerbacks Jaylin Williams and Tiawan Mullen.
+Indiana will have a new play-caller (Charlton Warren) after defensive coordinator Kane Wommack left to be the head coach at South Alabama.
 The opener at Iowa will be a tough test and Cincinnati comes to Bloomington on Sept.
 18. The Hoosiers catch Michigan and Penn State at home, with a road trip to Penn State on tap in late October.

 21. Oklahoma State